Dbvisit Standby can be scheduled on both the primary and standby servers.

 3. Creating a Windows Schedule

-When using Dbvisit Standby on Windows based systems, the Windows Schedular must be used.
+When using Dbvisit Standby on Windows-based systems, the Windows Scheduler must be used.

 This section will provide you with an overview of creating a Windows schedule.